anilabraham-IT/IntuneEDU/IntuneEDU/renew-ios-certificate-token.md

 1. Go to **Tenant settings** > **VPP tokens**.
 2. Find the token that you want to renew.
 Select the link that's in the **Associated apps** column.
 3. Select **Renew token**.
-4. Follow the onscreen instructions to download and renew your token from Apple School Manager.
-Remember, sign in to Apple School Manager with the Apple ID you used to get your original token.
-After you renew and download the token, return to Intune for Education to complete the remaining fields on this screen.
+4. Follow the onscreen instructions.
+Remember to sign in to Apple School Manager with the Apple ID you used to get your original token.
+After you renew and download the token, return to Intune for Education to complete the remaining steps on this screen.

 > [!TIP]
 > When choosing a region, select where your school's devices are located.

 5. Select **Save**.

 ## Next steps